TylerBrinks/ExCSS/readme.md

 ExCSS is based on the original work by Scott Green, and is used with his expressed permission http://www.codeproject.com/Articles/20450/Simple-CSS-Parser?msg=4179839#xx4179839xx

+#NuGet#
+Install the pagckage from the NuGet Package Manager or via command line

+	Install-Package ExCSS

 #Lexing and Parsing - How it all Wors#
 ExCSS builds a Scanner (a.k.a. a Lexer) and a Parser based on a CSS3-specific grammar.
 The Scanner and Parser are generated using [Coco/r](http://http://ssw.jku.at/Coco/), and generate .NET code required to parse any common